kittyyscout/kittyyscout/README.md

 i am alan BUT U DINT GET TO CALL ME THAT. ***call me whatever other names are in my prn.cc***

-if u think im kewl feel free to add me on discor! @kittyyscout :3
+if u think im kewl feel free to add me on discord! @kittyyscout :3

 # (kin and yume!!!!)